Rem0o/FanControl.Releases/README.md

 ## Graph fan curve editor

 * __(NEW)__ Change the temperature range for finer control over a small range
-* Add, remove and drag points arround the graph
+* Add, remove and drag points around the graph
 * Copy and paste points from a graph to another
 * Fine-tune the response with the hysteresis and response time parameters